-- b) where they fail to report to the Call Zone when called, in which case the relevant race shall proceed without them; or - c) where the competition has only a single lane, in which the competitor's second (2nd) attempt on that lane shall be considered the competitor's attempt on the second (2nd) lane. - 9.12.2 Each competitor shall remain in the Competition Area as directed by the USAC Speed Judge until they have completed their attempts on both lanes. - 9.12.3 A competitor making a False Start (with the exception of a Probationary False Start, as outlined in Rule 9.15.5) in their first scheduled race will be eligible to start their second scheduled race.
+- b) where they fail to report to the Call Zone when called, in which case the relevant race shall proceed without them; or - c) where the competition has only a single lane, in which the competitor's second (2nd) attempt on that lane shall be considered the competitor's attempt on the second (2nd) lane. - 9.12.2 Each competitor shall remain in the Competition Area as directed by the USAC Speed Judge until they have completed their attempts on both lanes. - 9.12.3 A competitor making a False Start (with the exception of a Probationary False Start, as outlined in Rule 9.15.5) in their first scheduled race will not be eligible to start their second scheduled race.
+However, such a competitor, only in a round that contributes to Time Rank (as set forth in Rule 9.20.7), will be allowed to start their second race for Time Rank consideration only, and any such second race for said competitor shall not contribute to the competitor's rank in the round be eligible to start their second scheduled race.
 In all cases where a False Start occurs, the competitor who has not made the False Start may re-run without a partner, this re-run taking place before the next scheduled race.